cloud-elements/devportal/docs/elements/hubspot/authenticate.md

 ### Authenticating the Element Instance

-Use the `/instances` endpoint to authenticate with Salesforce and create an element instance.
+Use the `/instances` endpoint to authenticate with Hubspot and create an element instance.
 If you are configuring events, see the [Events section](events.html).

-{% include note.html content="The endpoint returns an Element token upon successful completion.
+{% include note.html content="The endpoint returns an Element Instance token upon successful completion.
 Retain the token for all subsequent requests involving this element instance.  " %}

 To create an element instance: